noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 ## End of the Assignment

 The assignment is handed in through Blackboard: **do not send the deliverables per e-mail, they will get lost.** The deadline for this assignment can be found in the table at the top of this document.
 When your assignment contains multiple files, please make and upload a ZIP archive file to Blackboard.
+Your deliverables should include at least the following:

+1. A short description of the visualization technique
+2. D3.js code used to produce the visualization
+3. Visualization result

+We should be able to open your visualisation with a single click, *i.e.* open the HTML file in the browser (e.g. dataset file should be in place).

 ## References and Further Reading